 - Theology and Religious Practices

-Iliff’s MA program offers you the unique ability to showcase your effectiveness to future employers, since you may earn certificates in specific areas of concentration while earning your degree.
+Iliff’s MA program offers you the unique ability to showcase your effectiveness to future employers, since you may earn graduate certificates in specific areas of concentration while earning your degree.
 You can also learn how to engage others via Iliff’s signature course, Authentic Engagement™.

 The MA degree requires at least 72 quarter credits.
 Students must meet the requirements as specified in the Master’s Student Handbook of their year of matriculation.